inspec/inspec/docs/dsl_inspec.md

 * `'sshd-8'` is the name of the control
 * `impact`, `title`, and `desc` define metadata that fully describes the importance of the control, its purpose, with a succinct and complete description
+* `desc` when given only one argument it sets the default description.
+When given 2 arguments (see: `'rationale'`) it will use the first argument as a header when rendering in Automate
 * `impact` is an float that measures the importance of the compliance results and must be a value between `0.0` and `1.0`.
 The value ranges are:
   * `0.0 to <0.4` these are controls with minor criticality
   * `0.4 to <0.7` these are controls with major criticality